tyh1003/Refine-Retrieve-Reason-FakeNews-WebApp/README.md

 1 → Fake
 ```

-Ground-truth labels are used for **result comparison only** and are not provided to the model as part of the prediction process.
+Ground Truth is used for **evaluation and interface comparison only**.

+It is not provided to the Student Model as part of the input used to make the prediction.

-This makes it possible to compare:
+The intended comparison is:

 ```text
 Human Prediction